mudasar10147/sportsarena-backend/DOCS/API/BOOKING_API_GUIDE.md

 **Note:**
 - Booking status is automatically set to `pending` (must be accepted/rejected by facility owner)
 - Price is automatically calculated from court's price per hour × duration
-- Time slot is automatically marked as `booked` to prevent double booking
+- Time range is automatically blocked to prevent double booking (transaction-safe)
+- Booking expires after configurable duration (default: 24 hours) if not accepted
 - Facility owner will review and accept/reject the booking

 #### Error Responses